Victor 3900: Development

 Victor Comptometer of Chicago had a successful line of mechanical calculators but concluded in the early 1960s that they were destined to be replaced by electronic versions.
 These had been widely rumored, with specific stories about two such systems being developed in the United Kingdom.
-To gain familiarity with the basic concepts, in 1962 the company put together a team to build a prototype using vacuum tubes.
+To gain familiarity with the basic concepts, in 1962 the company put together a team to build an electronic calculator prototype using vacuum tubes.
 The machine was complete by late 1963, filling a room.

 That year, the tube-based Sumlock ANITA, one of the rumored UK machines, had reached the market.
 By this point, transistors had begun their wholescale replacement of tubes.
-Victor was concerned that the delay of redesigning it with transistors instead of tubes would once again allow it to be beaten to market.
+Victor was concerned that the delay of redesigning their prototype with transistors instead of tubes would once again allow it to be beaten to market.
 A new plan emerged for a design that would leapfrog any other system.
 The integrated circuit (IC), introduced in 1960, appeared to be a way to do this.